2021 in Books: `Everything feels magnified'

 Fiction was especially strong in 2021 as sales tallied by BookScan jumped more than 20% from the previous year, driven by everything from TikTok and Reese Witherspoon’s book club to a surge in manga and a wave of literary bestsellers that included Jonathan Franzen’s “Crossroads” and Anthony Doerr’s “Cloud Cuckoo Land.”

-The CEO of Penguin Random House, Madeline McIntosh, called the popularity of fiction “the greatest sign we have of long-term growth for the industry.”
+The CEO of Penguin Random House U.S., Madeline McIntosh, called the popularity of fiction “the greatest sign we have of long-term growth for the industry.”

 “It’s one thing when you’re grabbing books when you want to learn how to do something or to keep with current events, but it’s a different impulse when you’re grabbing a book because you want to fill your hours with reading.
 And that’s what we’re seeing with fiction,” she said.